Where to See Autumn Flowers Near Tokyo

 Oishi Park is a small park located on the shore of Lake Kawaguchiko in Yamanashi.
 You can drive there with your car, or rent a bicycle and cycle around the lake until you reach the opposite shore where the park is situated.
 It is very beautiful in Autumn as the vivid scarlet plants contrast nicely with Mt.
 Fuji in the background.
 You can combine this with the Fuji 5 Lakes are sights and activities.

 Susuki grass used to be cultivated all over Japan to be used in for thatching roofs but these days is mostly growing wild all over the countryside.
-A particularly impressive field is in Hakone, in the Sengokuhara fields.
+A particularly impressive field is in Hakone, in the free Sengokuhara fields.
 You can spend about an hour walking through the golden fields there and soaking up this quintessential autumn flower.
 From there, do the rest of the things Hakone has to offer.

 Higanbana (spider lily)

 Located in Hidaka City, Saitama (a 15-minute walk from Koma Station which is an hour away from Ikebukuro Station), the red spider lily plants bloom there from mid-September to early October.
 It is the most famous place to see them, and nearby Alishan's vegan café is always worth a visit (outdoor terrace available).
 Pay a visit to the Moomin Park in Hanno on the same day.

 Access: Take the Seibu Chichibu Line from Ikebukuro then walk 15 minutes from Koma Station (Google Maps)

 This temple is located in Hino City in West Tokyo.
 It is famous for hydrangea flowers, but actually they have many spider lilies too, so it is a good place to visit in October.
 It is near to Mt.
 Takao so you could head there afterwards, or continue on into the Okutama-Chichibu National Park (more doable if you have a car) for some hiking.